mitchell-reynolds/mitchell-reynolds.github.io/_posts/2022-03-30-Why-Eudaimonia-And-Zen.md

 Through my eyes (and yours),
 my seemingly unique experience fades away as being special and rests peacefully into what is, the Future Self.
 To me, the Future Self is a unified consciousness where all individual minds converge if allowed enough time to flourish.
-Paradoxically there can be mutliple copies of this Future Self giving rise to the name of this blog: Future Selves.
+Paradoxically there can be multiple copies of this Future Self giving rise to the name of this blog: Future Selves.